mauraadha/smart-library-UIN/README.md

 This repository contains the digital artifacts of the analysis:
 * 📂 `/diagrams` - High-resolution UML and TOGAF diagrams.
 * 📂 `/docs` - The comprehensive PDF report of the architecture design.
-* [Open in Draw.io](https://app.diagrams.net/?#Uhttps://github.com/USERNAME/NAMA-REPO/raw/main/NAMA-FILE.drawio) - The visualization of use case diagram and kiosk's lend and return BPMN
+* [📂 Open in Draw.io](https://app.diagrams.net/?#Uhttps://github.com/mauraadha/smart-library-UIN/raw/main/Use%20Case%20and%20BPMNs.drawio.xml) - The visualization of use case diagram and kiosk's lend and return BPMN

 ---